 Two of Terang’s newest teachers might come from opposite sides of the globe to each other, but they share the same desire to support students and help achieve educational equity in Australia.

-Aoife Jones and Hannah Duffus started teaching at Terang College this year as part of the 2022 intake of Teach For Australia’s Leadership Development Program.
+Aoife Jones and Hannah Duffus started teaching at Terang College as part of the 2022 intake of Teach For Australia’s Leadership Development Program.

 Through the two-year program, participants complete their Master’s degree and receive coaching and mentoring to accelerate their professional development while teaching in the classroom.